godotengine/godot-docs/getting_started/scripting/c_sharp/c_sharp_features.rst

     delegate void MySignalWithArguments(string foo, int bar);

 These signals can then be connected either in the editor or from code with ``Connect``.
 If you want to connect a signal in the editor, you need to (re)build the project assemblies to see the new signal.
-This build can be manually triggered by clicking the word “Mono” at the bottom of the editor window to reveal the Mono Panel, then clicking the “Build Project” button.
+This build can be manually triggered by clicking the “Build” button at the top right corner of the editor window.

 .. code-block:: csharp